Skip to content

 Jason Todd / Red Hood Reading Order

-When Dick Grayson became Nightwing, Batman find himself without a Robin, until he met Jason Peter Todd, in Batman #357 (1983).
-Jason became the second Robin, the new sidekick to the Dark Knight, introduced initialy as a substitute to Dick, having a similar story (son of circus acrobats, killed by a criminal).
-The major difference then was his red hair (that he doesn’t have anymore).
+When Dick Grayson became Nightwing, Batman found himself without a Robin—until he met Jason Peter Todd in Batman #357 (1983).
+Created by Gerry Conway and Don Newton, Jason became the second Robin, the new sidekick to the Dark Knight.
+Initially introduced as a near-copy of Dick with a similar backstory as the son of circus acrobats killed by a criminal, the main difference was his red hair (which he no longer has).

 Read More »Jason Todd Reading Order (Second Robin, Red Hood, Wingman and Arkham Knight)